lzixin9/Data-Structures-Code/README.md

 ## Preface
-* All codes are written through learning [Bilibili](https://www.bilibili.com/video/av21540971? "https://www.bilibili.com/video/av21540971?") data structure video site in China. <br>
+* All codes are written based on courses of data structure on [Bilibili](https://www.bilibili.com/video/av21540971? "https://www.bilibili.com/video/av21540971?") video platform. （Thanks Dr.Song）<br>
 * Code files contain a lot of related codes that the author did not involve(For example, `DoubleCycleLinkList`) <br>
 * All codes are verified, and the verification code is attached to the end of the file. <br>
 * Part of the codes are written refers to the author's codes and there are more detailed notes in Chinese and English. <br>